 LIGHTSPEED Wireless: Cutting the Cord, Not Performance

 For years, pro gamers were skeptical of wireless technology, fearing latency and dropouts.
 Logitech’s LIGHTSPEED wireless technology single-handedly changed that perception.
 It offers a pro-grade, 1 ms report rate that is, in many cases, faster and more stable than its wired counterparts.
-During my testing, the connection was flawless, with absolutely no perceptible lag or interference.
+During testing, the connection was flawless, with absolutely no perceptible lag or interference.
 It delivers the freedom of a wireless mouse with the rock-solid reliability of a wired one.

 “The Superlight’s core appeal is its simplicity,” says David Chen, a professional esports coach.
 “It removes every possible barrier between the player’s intention and the in-game action.
 There are no fancy buttons or distracting lights, just pure, unadulterated performance.”